top of page

 Prior to founding California Innocence Advocates, Ms. Baca worked as the Assistant Legal Director and Director of Investigations at Loyola Project for the Innocent (LPI).
 Before serving as a director at LPI, Ms. Baca served as a post-conviction investigator in 2017 and went on to become a staff attorney in 2018.
 There, Ms. Baca trained and supervised scores of law students and taught classes on wrongful conviction, and post-conviction investigation and litigation.

-She has attended numerous trainings through the National Association of Criminal Defense Lawyers, the Innocence Network, and the Western Regional Innocence Organizations.
-Megan has also worked as a Post-Conviction Specialist for a number of law firms and legal organizations, and has done multiple direct appeals for indigent appellants through the California Appellate Project-Los Angeles.
+Ms. Baca has also worked as a Post-Conviction Specialist for a number of law firms and legal organizations, and has done multiple direct appeals for indigent appellants through the California Appellate Project-Los Angeles.

 She is a member of the Steering Committee of the District Attorney Accountability Coalition in Los Angeles where she has organized District Attorney candidate debates and community education symposiums, aiming to educate the public about the power of elected prosecutors.